Audio Route

 AEC Reference Function

-AEC Reference function: Linear removal of echo signal mixing in microphone input without affecting the quality of the desired speech signal.
-For UI configuration, when you need to configure the AEC Reference function, select Primary Reference SPK and Primary Reference MIC of Audio Category.
+AEC Reference Function: Linear removal of echo signal mixing in microphone input without affecting the quality of the desired speech signal.
+For tool configuration, when you need to configure the AEC Reference function, select Primary Reference SPK and Primary Reference MIC of Audio Category.
 The AEC Reference configuration can be performed in the following two cases:

-The figure shows two types of AEC Reference functions.
+The figure shows two types of AEC Reference Function.

 Note